Education Keynote Speaker for Teachers, Administrators, and School Leaders

 6,500 Presentations and Counting

-From the moment Steve Spangler steps on the stage, you know that this is not going to be your typical five points and a poem presentation.
-The energy is high, the visuals are wildly fun and the stories are filled with laughter that punctuates the deeper lessons of professional development and personal growth.
+From the moment Steve Spangler steps on the stage, you know this is not going to be your typical five points and a poem presentation.
+The demonstrations are unexpected.
+The stories land.
+And the room is never quite the same when it’s over.

 Best Day Ever is a Great Conference Theme